Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 "We have a health privacy machine that's in crisis," said Frank Pasquale, a professor at the University of Maryland Carey School of Law who specializes in issues related to machine learning and algorithms.
 "We have a law that only covers one source of health information.
 They are rapidly developing another source."

-Patient advocates warn that using unverified, error-prone "lifestyle" data to make medical assumptions could lead insurers to improperly price plans – for instance raising rates based on false information – or discriminate against anyone tagged as high cost.
+Patient advocates warn that using unverified, error-prone "lifestyle" data to make medical assumptions could lead insurers to improperly price plans — for instance, raising rates based on false information — or discriminate against anyone tagged as high cost.
 And, they say, the use of the data raises thorny questions that should be debated publicly, such as: Should a person's rates be raised because algorithms say they are more likely to run up medical bills?
 Such questions would be moot in Europe, where a strict law took effect in May that bans trading in personal data.

 This year, ProPublica and NPR are investigating the various tactics the health insurance industry uses to maximize its profits.
-Understanding these strategies is important because patients – through taxes, cash payments and insurance premiums—are the ones funding the entire health care system.
-Yet the industry's bewildering web of strategies and inside deals often have little do with patients' needs.
+Understanding these strategies is important because patients — through taxes, cash payments and insurance premiums — are the ones funding the entire health care system.
+Yet the industry's bewildering web of strategies and inside deals often has little to do with patients' needs.
 As the series' first story showed, contrary to popular belief, lower bills aren't health insurers' top priority.

-Inside the San Diego Convention Center, there were few qualms about the way insurance companies were mining Americans' lives for information — or what they planned do with the data.
+Inside the San Diego Convention Center, there were few qualms about the way insurance companies were mining Americans' lives for information — or what they planned to do with the data.

 Linking health costs to personal data